 Use public transport in London via Oyster or Travelcard.
 Oyster card, a credit-card-sized electronic ticket, offers almost unlimited use on the London Underground, London Overground, Docklands Light Railway, Tramlink, London Buses and National Rail, but is not valid outside the London fare zones or on certain airport express services.
 Paper-based Travelcard offers the same intermodal access everywhere in greater London, but is used everywhere in Greater London, until all stations switch to Oyster Card’s electronic ticketing system.
 Travelcard and Oyster card fares are calculated by using a system of fare zones dividing transport network into 6 concentric circles.
 When your ride is within 1 or 2 zones, fair is lower.

 Tourists in the know, purchase a Oyster card with their Travelcard or Oyster Card for the least expensive, convenient transport and access to more than 60 attractions in London.

-Plan on spending $5 to $30 for Underground fare per person, but avoid riding during commute hours, since a congestion charge will apply.
 You must try the Underground for one day to experience this slice of London life.
+Using the Unground, plan on spending $5 to $30 fare per person.
+If you can, avoid riding during commute hours, since a congestion up-charge will apply.
 Youth Pass pricing is available until age 18.
 Like most Metro systems worldwide, put the ticket into the slot on the side of the turnstile.
 It pops out of the top of the turnstile.
 When the lights turn green, remove it for the turnstile to let you through.